TV Tropes is 149% Funded

 - Even Sonic's themes from his games made it into Smash Bros Brawl.
 Open Your Heart from Sonic Adventure, Live and Learn from Sonic Adventure 2, Sonic Heroes theme, Right There, Ride On from Sonic Rush, an instrumental version of His World from Sonic 06(Which never made it onto a Nintendo system), and Seven Rings in Hand from Sonic and the Secret Rings.

 - With Sonic set to return in Smash Bros 4, expect many of these themes to return.

-- Final Fantasy VI, VII, and even Mystic Quest, have rock music for boss battles.
+- Final Fantasy IV, VI, VII, and even Mystic Quest, have rock music for boss battles.

 - And Advent Children uses a rock version of the famous "One-Winged Angel", with revised Latin lyrics.

 - At the climax of Dirge of Cerberus when Vincent transforms into Chaos and flies into Omega, Gackt's "Longing" starts playing.